MTType/Prototype/README.md

 Get it running
 ==============

-To get the SampleAI running it's easiest to set up a virtualenv, install the requirements, then run player.py, like so:
-	virtualenv ve
-	source ve/bin/activate
-	pip install -r requirements
-	python player.py

-During development it's recommended you keep an instance of the SampleAI running on a different port (which can be changed in config.py) so as to give your AI something to compete with.
+Follow the instructions at [https://github.com/Wazoku/Shoreditch-Gamerunner](https://github.com/Wazoku/Shoreditch-Gamerunner) to set up a local environment for developing your AI.
+You can also look at [My bot](https://github.com/jscott1989/Shoreditch-JonnyBot) as an example of some of the changes which can be made.
+Mine isn't very good though, I'm sure you can do better!

 Basic overview
 --------------